 On-page SEO focuses on optimizing parts of your website that are within your control, while off-page SEO focuses on increasing the authority of your domain through content creation and earning backlinks from other websites.
 To further understand the difference between the two, you have to understand, at a basic level, how search engine algorithms work.
 Let’s break it down.

 There are two main buckets that search engines look at when evaluating your site compared to other sites on the web.

 Put simply, what you rank for is largely determined by on-page factors, while how high you rank in the search results is largely determined by off-page factors.

 On-page SEO (also known as “on-site” SEO) is the act of optimizing different parts of your website that affect your search engine rankings.
-It's stuff that you have control over and can change on your own website.
-Here are the biggest factors included.
+Where your website appears in search engine results pages is determined by a number of ranking factors including site accessibility, page speed, optimized content, keywords, title tags, etc. On-page SEO is about optimizing the stuff that you have control over and can change on your own website.

 Put your targeted keywords in the title tag of each page on your site.
 There are many best practices that go into writing an effective title tag.